tremor-rs/tremor-runtime/README.md

 ## Audience

 Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route, or limit this event stream.
-While Tremor specializes in interacting with [Kafka](https://kafka.apache.org), other message systems should be easily pluggable.
+While Tremor specializes in interacting with [Kafka](https://kafka.apache.org), other message systems should be pluggable without much effort.

 ## Use Cases